Ultraplot/ultraplot/docs/why.rst

   :ref:`natural midpoint <ug_norm>` and offers both "fair" and "unfair" scaling.
   The `~ultraplot.colors.SegmentedNorm` normalizer can generate uneven color gradations useful for :ref:`unusual data distributions <ug_norm>`.
-* The :func:`~ultraplot.axes.PlotAxes.heatmap` command invokes
+* The :func::func:`~ultraplot.axes.PlotAxes.heatmap` command invokes
-  :func:`~ultraplot.axes.PlotAxes.pcolormesh` then applies an `equal axes apect ratio
+  :func::func:`~ultraplot.axes.PlotAxes.pcolormesh` then applies an `equal axes apect ratio
   <https://matplotlib.org/stable/gallery/subplots_axes_and_figures/axis_equal_demo.html>`__,
   adds ticks to the center of each gridbox, and disables minor ticks and gridlines.
   This can be convenient for things like covariance matrices.
-* Coordinate centers passed to commands like :func:`~ultraplot.axes.PlotAxes.pcolor` are automatically translated to "edges", and coordinate edges passed to commands like :func:`~ultraplot.axes.PlotAxes.contour` are automatically translated to "centers".
+* Coordinate centers passed to commands like :func::func:`~ultraplot.axes.PlotAxes.pcolor` are automatically translated to "edges", and coordinate edges passed to commands like :func::func:`~ultraplot.axes.PlotAxes.contour` are automatically translated to "centers".
 In matplotlib, ``pcolor`` simply truncates and offsets the data when it receives centers.
-* Commands like :func:`~ultraplot.axes.PlotAxes.pcolor`, :func:`~ultraplot.axes.PlotAxes.contourf`
+* Commands like :func::func:`~ultraplot.axes.PlotAxes.pcolor`, :func::func:`~ultraplot.axes.PlotAxes.contourf`
-  and :func:`~ultraplot.axes.Axes.colorbar` automatically fix an irritating issue where saved vector graphics appear to have thin white lines between `filled contours
+  and :func::func:`~ultraplot.axes.Axes.colorbar` automatically fix an irritating issue where saved vector graphics appear to have thin white lines between `filled contours
   <https://stackoverflow.com/q/8263769/4970632>`__, `grid boxes
   <https://stackoverflow.com/q/27092991/4970632>`__, and `colorbar segments